CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

    * The script will perform the following
      * Create the filesystem for each partition
-     * Mount each partition.
-For example mount the third partition as /mnt/funtoo
+     * Mount the partititions where the base software will be installed to.
      * Copy the time to the hardware clock so it persists when the system reboots
      * Extract the Stage 3 Tarball to /mnt/funtoo